solana-developers/solana-cookbook/docs/gaming/partial-sign-in-backend.md

 ---
-title: Partial sign in the backend
+title: How to sign a transaction in the backend
 head:
   - - meta
     - name: title